 Visiting Ypres with kids is one of the best ways to introduce the difficult topic of history, warfare and the importance of remembrance with your children.
 In Ypres (Ieper in Flemish), Flanders, which was almost completely destroyed in WWI, the war is remembered every day.
 At one entrance into the city, the Menin (Menepoort) Gate Memorial bears witness to the past.

-The Menin Gate is inscribed with the names of nearly 55,000 missing men who have no known graves.
-Their names are listed by rank, regiment and nationality, and it is impossible to not be moved when viewing row upon row of names, and imagining that these were once men, or often, just teenage boys.
+The names of nearly 55,000 missing men are inscribed in Menin Gate.
+They have no known graves.
+Their names are listed by rank, regiment and nationality.
+It is impossible to not be moved when viewing row upon row of names, and imagining that these were once men, or often, just teenage boys.

 Every evening at 8 PM, the entrance road passing under the Gate is closed for the playing of the Last Post, in honour of the dead.
 This ceremony was conceived and undertaken in gratitude by the citizens of the city of Ypres.
 This ceremony has taken place every evening (except during WWII) since 1928 – nearly 28,000 times.

-The playing of the Last Post attracts a large crowd, and it is best to get there 30 minutes in advance to view the brief but powerful ceremony.
+The playing of the Last Post attracts a large crowd.
+It’s best to get there 30 minutes in advance to view the brief but powerful ceremony.